mountaineerbr/shellChatGPT/man/README.md

 If a comma is prepended to the prompt name, such as “-S`,`*my_prompt*”, load the file and edit it one-shot for the current session.
 If a double comma is used instead, such as “`-S,,`*my_prompt*”, permanently edit the prompt template file and then load it.
-Use “-S `.?`” to list all available custom prompts.
+Use “`-S .?`” to list all available custom prompts.

 These operators also set corresponding history files automatically.